LocalBitcoins.com Review – Is It Scam or Legit?

 - Two-factor authentication (2FA) – 2FA is another link in the LocalBitcoins security chain, and this is the same type of security feature that is currently used by Google and by banks.
 2FA means that whenever you log into your account you will require to enter an additional PIN code sent to your mobile phone, which prevents people from hacking into your account.
 However, this option is not enabled by default.

 - Login Guard – Login Guard adds yet another layer of protection, by verifying you are always logging in from the same browser.
-If a different browser is used, email verification will be required.
+If a different browser is used, an email verification will be required.

 - Support and conflict resolution – LocalBitcoins has a support team ready to answer user questions.
 It can also resolve conflicts between buyers and sellers in case that happens.

-Support team on LocalBitcoins is well organized and competent, and it offers traders an unusually high number of channels to request assistance with various problems.
+The support team on LocalBitcoins is well organized and competent, and it offers traders an unusually high number of channels to request assistance with various problems.

 Their FAQ section is quite thorough, and they typically answer within 1 hour.
-They also offer special forms to report phishing, lost two-factor authentication or password.
+They also offer special forms to report phishing, lost two-factor authentication, or password.

 They only offer support via email, and there is no phone support and no live chat support either.
-However, overall service is excellent.
+However, the overall service is excellent.

 LocalBitcoins is a great platform.
 However, sometimes the traders on it are not so great, and many users get scammed on LocalBitcoins, primarily because of peer-to-peer interaction.
 There are many scam reports all over the web.
 Unfortunately, this damaged the reputation of LocalBitcoins.
 The exchange is still a great place to purchase or sell Bitcoins.
-However, it’s user’s responsibility to stay safe and educate itself about the potential dangers of peer-to-peer trading.
+However, it’s the user’s responsibility to stay safe and educate itself about the potential dangers of peer-to-peer trading.